aspose-total/Aspose.Total-Documentation/sharepoint/_index.md

 **Welcome to Aspose.Email for SharePoint**

-Aspose.Email for SharePoint is a flexible solution for converting email files and synchronizing emails from within MicroSoft SharePoint applications.
+Aspose.Email for SharePoint is a flexible solution for converting email files and synchronizing emails from within Microsoft SharePoint applications.

 This manual describes Aspose.Email for SharePoint's [features](/email/sharepoint/features/), [installation](/email/sharepoint/installing-aspose-email-for-sharepoint/), [licensing](/email/sharepoint/license-aspose-email-for-sharepoint), settings and [common uses](/email/sharepoint/overview/).